 Economic Geography learning scene, Economic Geography world discovery, maps and globes inviting travel, stylized tween-friendly illustration for ages 11-13, aspirational and modern, text-free illustration with clean unmarked background, balanced composition, soft cinematic lighting, harmonious color palette, inviting and joyful mood

 Economic geography looks at how people use the land and why different places have different jobs and businesses.
-It asks questions like:
+For middle school explorers, it ties world maps to real-life questions such as:

 • Where are farms, factories, and shops?